-Raising $100 million for military charities through Products for Good and Honor One
+Raising money for military charities through Products for Good and Honor One

 "Never in the field of human conflict has so much been owed by so many to so few."

 Honor One, Help Many - Veterans Support Organization

 Most Americans do not realize the need that military, firefighters and police have for a veterans support organization like ours.
 We do.
 And that is why we have created a unique line of inspiring military gifts and donate 100% of our profits to good charities to donate to in order to supply financial help for veterans.
-Charities with little to no expenses like MFLF, TAPS, and Helping a Hero.
+Charities with little to no expenses like MFLCF, TAPS, and Helping a Hero.

 Help for veterans is made easy with Products for Good and Honor One.
 Here is how you can participate:

 - Have your friends watch the inspiring videos on this website